-Left on the doorstep of an orphanage run by nuns, newborns Moe, Larry and Curly grow up finger-poking, nyuk-nyuk-nyuking and woo-woo-wooing their way to uncharted levels of knuckleheaded misadventure.
+Left on the doorstep of an orphanage managed by nuns, newborns Moe, Larry and Curly grow up finger-poking, nyuk-nyuk-nyuking and woo-woo-wooing their way to uncharted levels of knuckleheaded misadventure.
 Now their childhood home may have to close due to financial difficulties.
-But Larry, Curly and Moe, employed as the foster home's inept maintenance men, are determined to come to the rescue.
-Only The Three Stooges could become embroiled in an oddball murder plot - while stumbling into starring roles in a phenomenally successful TV reality show.
+But Moe, Larry and Curly employed as the foster home's inept maintenance men, are determined to come to the rescue.
+Only the Three Stooges could become embroiled in an oddball murder plot - while stumbling into starring roles in a phenomenally successful reality television show.
 Written by

 Right before the end credits, 2 actors posing as the Farrelly Brothers appear on screen to deliver a "Don't Try This At Home" announcement.
 Also, towards the end of the closing credits, there is a music video featuring The Three Stooges and 'Jennifer Hudson'.
 See more »

 51 of 87 people found this review helpful.

 Was this review helpful to you?